 Now divide the dough into 4 parts and make balls.

-Separate each diamond shape and keep aside in a plate.
+Separate each diamond shape and keep it aside on a plate.
 It is okay to keep them on top of each other.
 They will easily separate when frying.
 Roll again and repeat the process.

-In a kadai/wok, heat the oil on medium-high flame.
-Then Reduce the flame to medium.
+In a kadai/wok, heat the oil on a medium-high flame.
+Then, reduce the flame to medium.

 Dip the cut dough pieces in the hot oil.
-Fry while stirring frequently till the shake pare turn golden brown (about 4-6 minutes).
+Fry while stirring frequently till the namak pare turns golden brown (about 4-6 minutes).
 You will need to make and fry them in multiple batches.

 Take them out and lay them on a kitchen towel.